What AI for Small Business Means in 2026

 These are the patterns we see deliver ROI fastest when implemented with clear success criteria and a human review path for edge cases.

 - Operations and inbox automation: Classify emails, extract order details, route messages to the right person, and draft first-pass replies for repetitive questions.
+See our AI automation ROI workflows guide for invoice and email examples.

 - Document and paperwork flows: OCR plus structured extraction for invoices, contracts, and forms, then push validated fields into CRM or accounting tools.
+TecAdRise builds these with n8n workflow automation; see also 12 industries paperwork automation.

 - Sales and marketing assist: Summarize discovery calls, generate first drafts from your positioning doc, and keep tone consistent, always with human approval before anything goes external.